 What colors make a room look bigger?

-Soft shades and natural colors can make a room appear bigger and more open—you may want to consider light blues, pale greens, and off-white colors for smaller spaces, like a studio or one-bedroom apartments where space is limited.
-Another technique is painting the molding a lighter color than the walls, giving the illusion of a larger bedroom.
+Soft shades and natural colors can make a small bedroom appear bigger and more open—you may want to consider light blues, pale greens, and off-white colors for smaller spaces, like a studio or one-bedroom apartments where space is limited.

 What are good neutral tones for the bedroom?